bounswe/bounswe2022group7/deliverables/CMPE451_Customer_Presentation_Milestone_Final/milestone_report.md

 In order to create an image annotation, the web client allows users to select and identify a portion of the image and sends a post request with the resulting json-ld document to the /annotations/ endpoint.
 Similarly, for annotation a portion of a text, the user highlights the portion they want to annotate, and the web client sends the resulting annotation document to the /annotations/ endpoint.

 Different type of annotations and different type of contents that are being annotated are differentiated by prepending the type and the id of the content to the annotation id with a dash character ('-') separating the two, so that the same endpoint (/annotations/{content-id} where {content-id} is the id of the content being annotated) can be used to retrieve the relevant annotation documents for different content types.
 For example, e23-afb445...76 represents a text annotation made on the description of an event.
 Image annotations don't have a letter at the beginning that indicates the type of the content being annotated.
 Ids of other type of annotations (all of which are text annotations) start with the first letter of the content type being annotated (a: art item, e: event, d: discussion post).

+All annotations generated in mobile can be viewed in mobile and same is the case for front aswell.
+But there is one issue with our current annotation implementation.
+Mobile app can not correctly display text & image annotations generated in the web client and vice versa.
+This is because they map to and read from different annotation formats.
+In the case of text annotation, there is a simple solution but image annotation is more complex.
+There are some pixel coordinate transformations in the library we used in the web client and we couldn't make it work together with the mobile image annotation.

 ## 1.7.
 Standards
 [The W3 Web Annotation Data Model](https://www.w3.org/TR/annotation-model/) standard precisely describes what web annotations are and includes clear examples of various ways they can be represented and modelled.
 In order not to reinvent the wheel, we used an existing library that complies with the W3 standard, called [Recogito](https://github.com/recogito/recogito-js).
 Using this library in our implementation of annotations in the web client of our app helped us tremendously in that it is used by many people and thus tested extensively.
 This way we delivered a standards-compliant web implementation of Web Annotation Data Model in a faster and more stable way.
 ## 1.8.
 Scenarios